obsproject/rfcs/accepted/0015-virtual-camera-support.md

 - A generic middleware solution to this problem is out of scope at the moment
 - A virtual camera needs to be registered with the system.
 Usually, this'll be done via the OBS installer/updater
 - The virtual device/output should be accessible by third party applications that support webcams/capture cards
+- OBS supports running multiple instances of itself.
+If an other instance is already running the virtual camera doesn't start a second virtual camera.

 ## User UX